Recipe: Homemade Frothable Almond Milk

 A few weeks ago, Olivia was really wanting to froth milk for me.
 As a surprise, I bought an aerolatte frother for under $20.
 Using Trader Joe’s soy milk, which has only two ingredients: organic soybeans and water, it worked like a charm!

 Even though I know there are barista-style vegan milks on the market that are formulated to froth, they have more ingredients and sugar than I'd like.

 Always up for a kitchen challenge, I wanted to take it a step further and figure out if I could make a homemade frothable vegan milk without soy.

 As you can see in the photo of my (decaf) Earl Grey tea latte, I did it!
 With my recipe below, you can too!

 By Allison Rivers Samson

 Makes 2½ cups

-1 cup raw almonds, soaked 4 hours or longer and drained
+1 cup raw almonds (optional: soak 4 hours or longer and drain)

 2½ cups water